 Located in Sector 23, International Dolls Museum in Chandigarh, India is one of the best museums of our country.
 It houses splendid dolls and puppets gathered from all over the world.

 Covering an area of 10 acres, Terrace garden in Chandigarh, India was set up in the year 1979.
 It is located in Sector 33.
-The main attraction factor of terraced flower garden is its lighted musical fountain, where popular folk as well as film songs are played.
+The main attraction factor of the terraced flower garden is its lighted musical fountain, where popular folk, as well as film songs, are played.

-ChattBir Zoo is a zoological park situated close to Zirakpur, India and is an abode to a large variety of birds, mammals and reptiles.
-The lion safari is the most interesting part about the Chattbir Zoo.
+ChattBir Zoo is a zoological park situated close to Zirakpur, India and is an abode to a large variety of birds, mammals, and reptiles.
+The lion safari is the most interesting part of the Chattbir Zoo.
 The construction of a zoo dates back to seventies and at present, it is the most developed zoological park in the area

 Mohali Cricket Stadium

-The Fateh Burj is the tallest minar in India situated in the historical village of Chappar Chiri in the SAS Nagar district, Punjab.
-The 328 ft tower is dedicated to establishment of the Sikh Misls in a large part of India.
-“Baba Banda Singh Bahadur War Memorial” at chapparchiri in SAS Nagar near sector-91 mohali was inaugurated on 30th November, 2011.
-The 20-acre memorial commemorates Baba Singh Bahadur’s glorious victory over the Mughal forces in May,1710.
+The Fateh Burj is the tallest minaret in India situated in the historical village of Chappar Chiri in the SAS Nagar district, Punjab.
+The 328 ft tower is dedicated to the establishment of the Sikh Misls in a large part of India.
+“Baba Banda Singh Bahadur War Memorial” at Chapparchiri in SAS Nagar near sector-91 Mohali was inaugurated on 30th November 2011.
+The 20-acre memorial commemorates Baba Singh Bahadur’s glorious victory over the Mughal forces in May 1710.